marlonbarrios/hyper-generativity/README.md

 <img src="https://github.com/marlonbarrios/vera-ai2/assets/90220317/9326e68c-cb1b-46ed-820a-4d0a0fe0f30f" width="600" >

 ### 1. SwingWing Effect (10 minutes)
-- **Video Watching**: Participants watch the SwingWing video to set the stage for discussing systems and rules in a dynamic context.
+- **Video Watching**: Watch the SwingWing video | systems and rules in a dynamic context.
 [Watch the video here](https://www.youtube.com/watch?v=8kcUjuXBFA8).
-- **Initial Discussion**: Briefly discuss the video, focusing on the visible principles of motion and force, which serve as a metaphor for the dynamics within systems and computational creativity.
+- **Initial Discussion**: Briefly discuss the video, focusing on the visible couplings with mebodiment which serve as a metaphor for the dynamics within systems and computational creativity.

 ### 2. Aesthetics of Change (15 minutes)
 - **Exercise Rules**: Explain the rules of the Change Exercise, highlighting the various options participants have:

-- States:
+- Hre are the rules for the States:
   - Camera on or off.
   - If camera is on: Choose to be inside or outside the frame.
   - If inside the frame: Opt for stillness or movement.
   - If moving: Choose to either copy someone or move independently.
-- **Conceptual Definitions**: Dive into the related concepts with definitions and practical examples:
+- **Conceptual Definitions**: many concepts!!? many fiends of knwowledge?
+Time based?
   - **Systems**: Sets of interacting components following a set of rules.
   - **Rules**: Explicit guidelines that govern behaviors within systems.
   - **Procedures**: Steps in a sequence to achieve a result.